tonyx/Sharpino/README.md

 - In regard to the previous point: Because of the optimistic lock, the Event store should __never__ store events that produce an invalid state (and if it happens it means that the optimistic lock failed).
 - Creation of any aggregate is based on generating an initial snapshot.
 Deletion is based on generating a new snapshot with the deleted field set to true and on the invalidation of the related cache entry.
   There may also be events associated with the creation and deletion of aggregates, but they are not needed.
 - Contexts don't need creation nor deletion.
 They declare an initial state by a static Zero member.

 ## Features and technical improvements planned to be added
 - Sending events to a message bus after they have been stored.
-- Implementing a "state viewer" that listen events on a message bus.
+- Implementing a "state viewer" that listens to events on a message bus.
 - Enhanced Optimistic lock check on the database level (i.e. in the insert event functions)
-- "cross aggregates invariants" should matter at the level of command handler and optimistic lock db checking (example 10 show some use cases about)
+- "cross aggregates invariants" should matter at the level of command handler and optimistic lock db checking (example 10 shows some use cases about)
 ## Projects
 __Sharpino.Lib.Core__: